 It starts with a low-cost offer.
 Then, after engagement, the "extras" are added on.

 Many reputation management scams start with extraordinarily cheap reputation service packages that offer unbelievable value.
 However, once the contract is signed and the customer gets onboard, dodgy online reputation management companies ask clients to pay more for the promised services.
-For example, if search engine optimization is included in the basic package, they only perform the fundamental SEO tasks and ask clients to pay more if they want better services.

 2. Holding domain names hostage

-Cheating people after they’ve signed a contract and been delivered sub-par work is a common scam in the online reputation management industry.
-When clients get onboard, reputation management companies get access to their web hosting and domain names for search engine optimization and other online reputation management related activities.
+When clients get onboard, reputation management companies get access to their web hosting and domain names for search engine optimization and other online reputation management-related activities.

 When the client terminates the contract, these scamming online reputation management companies refuse to return the domain access.
 In many cases, companies and individuals have had to pay thousands of dollars to get their domains back.